script-newbie/webapp-exercise/README.md

 # trustarc-webapp
-A web application exercise for TrustArc built on Java
+A web application exercise for TrustArc built on Spring Boot & Angular 7

 ## Prerequisites
 * Docker